imagej/imagej.github.io/_pages/scripting/basics.md

 IJ.run(imp, "Gaussian Blur...", "sigma=" + sig)
 ```

 This is nearly identical to the use of `IJ.getImage()` and therefore not recommended.
-The WindowManager class contains some useful methods that can be used to select more than one image (e.g. `getImageTitles()` and `getIDList()`.
+The `WindowManager` class contains some useful methods that can be used to select more than one image (e.g. `getImageTitles()` and `getIDList()`.

 # Opening images

-In ImageJ there are many different ways to open images (or more general datasets).
+In ImageJ and ImageJ2, there are several different ways to open images (or more general datasets).
 We want to introduce some of them.

-The first example uses the [DatasetIOService](http://javadoc.imagej.net/SCIFIO/io/scif/services/DatasetIOService.html).
+The first example uses the [DatasetIOService](http://javadoc.scijava.org/SCIFIO/io/scif/services/DatasetIOService.html).
 It is part of [SCIFIO](/libs/scifio), a flexible framework for **SC**ientific **I**mage **F**ormat **I**nput and **O**utput.
 Two types of image files are opened.
 The first one is an example image, downloaded from the Internet.
 The second image can be chosen by the user.
-Both datasets are displayed using the [UIService](http://javadoc.imagej.net/SciJava/org/scijava/ui/UIService.html) that is part of the [SciJava](/libs/scijava) project.
+Both datasets are displayed using the [UIService](http://javadoc.scijava.org/SciJava/org/scijava/ui/UIService.html) that is part of the [SciJava](/libs/scijava) project.

 ```groovy
 #@ DatasetIOService ds